who-biz/lightwalletd/README.md

 # Overview

-[lightwalletd](https://github.com/zcash/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain.
-Currently, lightwalletd supports the Sapling protocol version and beyond as its primary concern.
-The intended purpose of lightwalletd is to support the development and operation of mobile-friendly shielded light wallets.
+[lightwalletd](https://github.com/Asherda/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain.
+Currently, lightwalletd supports the Sapling protocol version as its primary concern.
+The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.

-lightwalletd is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).
+The VerusCoin developers ported lightwalletd to the VerusCoin VRSC chain.
+This version uses verusd rather than zcashd and implements the new VerusCoin hashing algorithms, up to and including V2b2.

 Lightwalletd has not yet undergone audits or been subject to rigorous testing.
 It lacks some affordances necessary for production-level reliability.
 We do not recommend using it to handle customer funds at this time (April 2020).

-To view status of [CI pipeline](https://gitlab.com/zcash/lightwalletd/pipelines)

-To view detailed [Codecov](https://codecov.io/gh/zcash/lightwalletd) report

 Documentation for lightwalletd clients (the gRPC interface) is in `docs/rtd/index.html`.
 The current version of this file corresponds to the two `.proto` files; if you change these files, please regenerate the documentation by running `make doc`, which requires docker to be installed.
 # Local/Developer docker-compose Usage